CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/AIW-Infrastructure-Migration.md

       1. Delete any extra switch if available.

-      2. Re run below code and ensure DHCP server service is running on hyper-v host
+      2. Rerun below code and ensure DHCP server service is running on hyper-v host

       ```
       $dnsClient = Get-DnsClient | Where-Object {$_.InterfaceAlias -eq "Ethernet" }